 In her private life, Dr. Luedemann enjoys spending time with her family, traveling, playing board games, reading, gardening, yoga, and cooking.

-Dr. Garrett is from the land of princesses, Orlando, FL, which if you spend anytime with her, will quickly become obvious.
+Dr. Rachael Garrett is from the land of princesses, Orlando, FL, which if you spend any time with her, will quickly become obvious.
 She attended the University of Texas Dental Branch at Houston for both her doctorate and residency.
 While in residency, she practiced at Herman Hospital, and UT’s special needs clinic.
 She had a wide exposure to just about every “special medical” need a child could have.
 Dr. Garrett worked with craniofacial patients from infancy through adolescence.
 In addition to her training with special needs children, and very apprehensive children, she has a huge heart for the community.
 Dr. Garrett has volunteered in many varied community events, such as “Give Kids a Smile Day” and the Special Olympics.

 Dr. Garrett is a diplomate of the American Board of Pediatric Dentistry and participates professionally with many organizations promoting oral health in children.